 Willkommen auf den Seiten des Auswärtigen Amts

-France, Germany, and the United Kingdom would like to thank the Director General for his latest report (GOV/2020/05) and the Deputy Director General for the Technical Briefing.
+France, Germany, and the United Kingdom would like to thank DG Grossi for his latest report contained in GOV/2021/10 and DDG Aparo for the Technical Briefing.